x

 Sir Frederick Ashton The Dream

 This program consists of two inspiring works that connect one of the most influential classical choreographers with an emerging new talent.
-In one evening, experience Sir Frederick Ashton’s The Dream and a world premiere by My’Kal Stromile.
+In one performance, experience Sir Frederick Ashton’s The Dream and a world premiere by My’Kal Stromile, The Leisurely Installation of a New Window.
 We invite you to see these ballets in conversation with one another and to experience the many layers of humanity in our artform, from the lighthearted to the deeply moving.

 The Dream